cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/favorites.md

 Upon success, the response body will be a [data id collection](#data-id-collection) JSON document containing the UUIDs from the request body that correspond to favorite files and folders of the user.
-There will be an additional field `"success"` with the value `true`.

-Upon failure, a JSON document with `"success"` and `"reason"` fields will the returned.
-The `"success"` field will have the value `false`.
-The `"reason"` field will provide a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 ### Example